Karl Hughes

 As a small business owner, I can tell you how challenging finances and bookkeeping are.
 As small companies scale up, it’s difficult for them to handle important administrative tasks like financial management, proper accounting, regulatory reporting, preparing monthly statements, etc.

-If you hold a finance degree or an MBA and know accounting, then this could be the perfect side project.
+Even if you don’t hold a finance degree or an MBA, this could be the perfect side project if you are good with numbers and details.
 I’ve had several friends start accounting businesses as side projects before going out on their own full-time.

 7. Landlord/Airbnb Host